hikaru2003/smartscape_internship/README.md

 # smartscape_internship
-this is smartscape internship repo
+this is smartscape internship repo.

+project detail is described in [presentation.pptx](https://github.com/hikaru2003/smartscape_internship/blob/main/presentation.pptx). so please check it.

 # Quick Start